 - 1. The parties agree to establish 2 auxiliary positions and work to support individuals with a disability. - 2.
-The wage rate for these two positions shall be fourteen dollars (\$14.00) per hour.
-The parties agree that the wage rate is subject to negotiations at the end of the term of the collective agreement. - 3.
+The rate of pay shall be the minimum wage of the province unless otherwise agreed upon by the parties. - 3.
 Within 60 days from the ratification of this collective agreement a committee will be established to develop criteria for the positions.
 The committee will be made up of three (3) members from CUPE 4879 and three (3) staff members from TRU.
 The committee will work to determine: - relationships with outside agencies - the potential for government wage subsidies - the nature of work to be performed - the posting requirements - the length of assignments